RaduLucianR/radulucianr.github.io/_portfolio/12-BareMetal.md

 **Technologies**: C <br>
 **What I did**: I designed and implemented parts of the custom FIFO, the data-parallel version, and parts of the hybrid version.

-The code was written for the [CompSoC platform](http://compsoc.eu/) developed at TU Eindhoven.
+The code was written for a [CompSoC platform](http://compsoc.eu/) developed at TU Eindhoven.
 The CompSoC platform is highly configurable, and can be set to have multiple RISC-V processor tiles, each managing a number of partitions.
 For this project we had 3 processor tiles, each with 3 partitions that could perform computations in parallel.

 The Sobel algorithm is a classical computer vision algorithm that is used to detect edges of objects in images.
 It consists of 4 phases:
 1. Greyscale - transform the image to black & white